AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/04-active_windows.md

 ## Binding constraints

-This section of the GUI is used to handle all data regarding special constraints that one may wish to include in the formulation of the optimization problems to solve.
+This section of the AntaresWeb interface for this section is used to handle all data regarding special constraints that one may wish to include in the formulation of the optimization problems to solve.

 The set of tabs described hereafter provides for that purpose all the means required to define arbitrary linear constraints on any subset of continuous variables involved in the modeling of the power system.